jkitsao/tyr/README.md

 Tyr is currently in early development and may not be suitable for use in production environments.
 Use it at your own risk.

 ---

+## Contributing

+Tyrr is an open-source project, and we welcome contributions from the community.
+If you encounter any bugs or have suggestions for improvements, please feel free to submit a pull request on the [GitHub repository](https://github.com/jkitsao/tyr).

+## Feedback and Support

+For feedback, suggestions, or support inquiries, don't hesitate to reach out to us via GitHub Issues or contact us via email at kitsaojackson22@gmail.com.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.